Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

 The temperature increase or decrease is a major factor for it to be inactive.
 So, make sure you keep the temperature stable by keeping a heater and a thermometer to check the water temperature.

-Moreover, you can add air pumps for more oxygenation, filters for better water quality, and lighting for the correct bio topic aquarium feeling.
+Moreover, you can add air pumps for more oxygenation, filters for better water quality, and lighting for the correct bio-topic aquarium feeling.

 Decorations

-You can use plants and decors for the neon tetras to hide and be safe in.
 In such a way, they can feel comfortable in the small tank they live in and create a better healthy state of mind.
-Likewise, it will make them feel at home if you add some dried leaves as in their natural habitat.
+Likewise, adding some dried leaves as in their natural habitat will make them feel at home.

 Frequently Asked Questions